bhritchie/service-worker-guide/lifecycle.md

 [why should this fail if there doesn't even need to be a controlled page? somehow the worker has a status that is tied to having once been a controller of a page? what if the page had been closed?]

+---

+If the lifecycle of a service worker is far longer than that of the pages it controls, in another sense it's lifespan may be very short.
+The browser can and will shut it down whenever it pleases, and then wake it again to handle events.
+You cannot have the service worker wake itself or keep itself awake, either.
+For example, you might be tempted to use `setTimeout()` or `setInterval()` to schedule an check for application updates—something like this:

+[ILLUSTRATE SETTING AN UPDATE CHECH IN ACTIVATE EVENT]

+You might even think this is working if you examine it for a few cycle with the developer tools open, because the browser will often, as a courtesy, keep a worker alive longer while a page is actively being controlled or while you're inspecting the service worker.
+But once you shut the page or the developer tools, the browser will kill the service worker (if it hasn't already), and nothing will happen when the next interval rolls around.
+And while you can call `event.waitUntil()` to extend the life of an event, if you return promises that take a very long time to resolve or fail to resolve at all, eventually the browser will decide that something abnormal or overlong is occurring and shut you down anyway.
+[TEST THIS]

+Service workers are woken to handle events.
+There are currently five of these events [CORRECT?].

+INSTALL

+ACTIVATE

+FETCH

+MESSAGE

+PUSH

+Eventually there should be more events as additional APIs are developed - see chapter on other related APIs.